The Capital of Massachusetts

 Boston was home to the first public school and the first subway system in the county.
 Boston residents are informally referred to as “Bostonians”.

 Being one of the oldest cities in the country, Boston was an intuitive choice for the capital of what was originally known as the Massachusetts Bay Colony.

 As one of 21 capital cities to be named during the formative years of New England, Boston was once the capital city of the entire territory.
-Despite occasional challenges from Springfield to the East of the state, Boston is currently the longest-running state capital in the entire country.
+Despite occasional challenges from Springfield to the west of the state, Boston is currently the longest-running state capital in the entire country.
 That said, Boston was not the first capital of the territory known today as Massachusetts.
-It was originally pre-dated by Plymouth, which was the capital of Massachusetts back when it was known as Plymouth Colony.
+It was originally predated by Plymouth, which was the capital of Massachusetts back when it was known as Plymouth Colony.

 Recent estimates put the population of the city proper at 685,094.
 However, there are about 4.8 million people living in the Greater Metropolitan Area.

 Boston is widely considered a global economic powerhouse, ranking among the top not only in terms of American cities but also across the globe.
 The Greater Boston Area is one of the top 15 economies on the planet.